 This week I’m going to discuss the idea of alternate surnames.
-This might sounds confusing, but it actually works to prevent confusion.
+This might sound confusing, but it actually works to prevent confusion.
 Our Scandinavian ancestors used a small number of given names in high repetition, and with patronymics, it gets even more confusing because first and last names are similar.
 For example, we have Hans Jensen, Jens Hansen, Peder Hansen, Hans Sorensen, Soren Pedersen, and it goes on and on!
 Not only does it get confusing to keep everyone and every generation in order, but often there will be two individuals with the exact same name who are the same age.
 When that happens, a new challenge is presented.
 How are we to know which Hans Jensen is the father of the children we see in the christening records?
 Which Hans Jensen died?
 Who served as the bondsmen for the marriage we’re studying?
 The list of confusing scenarios goes on and on.

 We researchers aren’t the only ones who were confused by the common names.
 The priests were dealing with confusion.
 In an effort to clarify, our ancestors frequently used alternate surnames.
 These names were tacked to the end of the individual’s patronymic name.
 The following details will explain this concept in more depth.
 And my examples are by no means exhaustive.